 Serious side effects may include hepatitis B infection, serious infections, serious allergic reactions, and nervous system problems.

 Teprotumumab-tbrw, corticosteroids, and tocilizumab are all types of immunosuppressants.
-However, your health care provider may recommend other immunosuppressants to treat TED in some cases.
+However, your healthcare provider may recommend other immunosuppressants to treat TED in some cases.

 Examples of other immunosuppressants that may be used to treat TED include: